Who decides when it’s time to make snow?

 How much time is invested in making snow?

 A lot!
 Manufacturing snow is not only costly, it’s very time consuming.
-Last winter the snow making equipment (fan guns and lances) ran collectively for 3,974.6 hours.
-Our paid staff worked 930 hours while our volunteers volunteered 449 hours.
-The value of the total paid labor and volunteer labor equaled $56,236.
+Last winter the snow making equipment (fan guns, lances, compressors, well pumps and high pressure pumps) ran collectively for 4,831 hours.
+Our paid staff worked 796 hours, including overtime, while our volunteers volunteered 659 hours.
 We sure appreciate our volunteers!

 Who owns and operates the snowmaking system?